 The ridge is fairly wide in many spots and has many interesting rock outcrops and clearings.
 The trail itself will sometimes disappear.
 For the most part, the trail follows the north side of the ridge.
 No rock scrambling is required to follow the ridge.

-The ridge ends at the road at the north end of Mt.
+The ridge ends at the road at the west end of Mt.
 Waterman.
 Turn right and follow the road until it ends and then turn left and follow the trail to Mt.
 Waterman.
 Given the view from Mt.
 Waterman, it is easier to find the route the first time by going up from the trailhead at Angeles Crest mile marker 54.10.